 What is TTY Mode?

 Unlike text messaging, TTY language and protocol is specially designed for instant communication.
-For example – the term “GA” stands for “Go Ahead”.
+For example – the term “GA” stands for “Go Ahead”, “CD” stands for “Call Disconnect”.
 It is basically a short text form that is used at the end of a sentence.
-It signifies that it is the other person’s turn to speak.
+It indicates that it’s the other person’s turn to speak.
+The many smartphones now auto-insert “GA” in TTY mode to maintain the traditional format also some apps replaced GA/SK with “✓” (checkmark) for smoother texting.

-what is TTY mode on a cell phone The biggest drawback of this function is that when you enable it on your phone, certain elements of your phone become unusable.
+what is TTY mode on a cell phone The biggest drawback of TTY mode is that when you enable it on your cell phone, certain elements of your device become unusable like regular calls may get blocked, problem to record voicemail, or apps like WhatsApp, Skype, or Zoom won’t work in this mode.

 Turn ON TTY Mode